english-blog/english-blog.github.io/_posts/2013-09-25-attract-money-now-audio-joe-vitale-book-review.md

 ### Step 3: Prosperous Spending

 Spending to attract more money?.
 This is something that I never heard of.
 Joe Vitale does not talk about reckless spending and racking up the credit cards.
 When you have the money to buy and there is a desire to buy, go buy!.
 Never buy on credit.
-The author stresses the importance spending for ourselves.
+The author stresses the importance of spending on ourselves.
 A lot of times, we get into relationships and always think about making others happy and forget about spending for us.
 Spend for yourself.
 Spend with joy.
 When there is happiness in spending, you are in the flow of money.
 This is similar to Step 2, just that you give to yourself.
 Money is as much about spending as receiving.
 This is Prosperous Spending.

 ### Step 4: Ask for Help